marcos-venicius/FLAML/evaluation/math/README.md

 (Note: if you do not want to use config_list in the first step, simply create `key_openai.txt` and your key there. this will set `openai.key=your_key` in `main.py`)

 2. setup
-Note: This file will unpack problems, install a package "langchain", clone a repo "Auto-GPT", and build a docker image for Auto-GPT.
+Note: The setup.sh will unpack problems, install a package "langchain", clone a repo "Auto-GPT", and build a docker image for Auto-GPT.
 ```
 cd evaluation/math
 bash setup.sh